yaremenko8/MoodTracker-EMI/speaker notes/Slide 2.md

 socially aware, mostly 36 years of age or older, almost all of them are left-wing, liberal or centrist.
 This segment is smaller than segment 1, but reaching a single person from segment 2, means reaching a 100 people from segment 1.
 88% of them work in the private sector.

-Easilly reached via their employer and recommendation systems.
+They're easilly reached via their employer and recommendation systems.
+The segment is under heavy auditing and scrutiny.

 Both segments are attractive.